sohamgoswami07/YouTube-Ad-Skipper/README.md

 </ul>

 # How to use
-Go to your <strong>Chrome</strong> browser extension and enable the <strong>Developer option</strong> in top right corner.
+Go to your <strong>Chrome</strong> browser <strong>extension</strong> option and enable the <strong>Developer option</strong> in top right corner.
 Now, click on the <strong>Pack Extension</strong> button and upload the zip file or click on the <strong>Load Unpacked</strong> button and upload the extracted zip file.
 That's enough, now you can enjoy add free YouTube videos.

 # Creator
 Created and developed by Soham Goswami..